orbitalquark/textadept/doc/07_Modules.md

 Most language-specific modules have a command that compiles and/or runs the code in the current file.
 Pressing `Ctrl+Shift+R` (`⌘⇧R` on Mac OSX | `M-^R` in curses) executes the command for compiling code and `Ctrl+R` (`⌘R` | `^R`) executes the command for running code.
-Double-clicking on any error messages will jump to where the errors occurred.
+Any recognized errors in the output are marked.
+Pressing `Ctrl+Alt+E` (`^⌘E` | `M-X`) attempts to jump to the source of the next recognized error and `Ctrl+Alt+Shift+E` (`^⌘⇧E` | `M-S-X`) attempts to jump to the previous one.
+Double-clicking on errors will also jump to their sources.
 Note: In order for these features to work, the language you are working with must have its compile and run commands and error format defined.
 If the language-specific module does not exist or does not [define][] commands or an error format, it can be done [manually][] in your [user-init file][].

 [define]: api/_M.html#Compile.and.Run
 [manually]: http://foicica.com/wiki/run-supplemental